SpaceChain and Eurasian Space Ventures Sign MOU to Spearhead Development of Joint Space Projects

-ALMATY, Kazakhstan, May 25, 2021 /PRNewswire/ -- IN CONJUNCTION WITH CONSENSUS BY COINDESK – SpaceChain and Eurasian Space Ventures (ESV) have signed a Memorandum of Understanding (MOU) for ongoing collaboration and developing joint projects in the field of space and blockchain technologies.
+SINGAPORE, May 25, 2021 /PRNewswire/ -- SpaceChain and Eurasian Space Ventures (ESV) have signed a Memorandum of Understanding (MOU) for ongoing collaboration and developing joint projects in the field of space and blockchain technologies.

 Founded by businessman and entrepreneur Shukhrat Ibragimov, ESV is a limited company registered in Kazakhstan which aims to serve as an international hub for space projects and related organizations looking to capitalize on the well-established space infrastructure and ecosystem in the country.